Timeline of the COVID-19 pandemic in Japan: February 2020

-On 1 February, a passenger of the Diamond Princess cruise ship, who had visited Hong Kong on 25 January, tested positive for COVID-19.
-The ship received quarantine orders from the Japanese government in Naha that day.
+On 1 February, a passenger of the Diamond Princess cruise ship who had visited Hong Kong earlier tested positive.
+Although the ship had already completed quarantine at Naha en route to Yokohama, the government ordered the ship to re-quarantine in Yokohama.

 On 3 February, the government announced entry restrictions for foreign citizens who had travelled in Hubei Province or had a Chinese passport issued from there.
-The Diamond Princess arrived at Yokohama and was placed under government quarantine.

-On 5 February, the government announced that several passengers of the Diamond Princess had tested positive for COVID-19.

-On 12 February, the Japanese government announced entry restrictions for all foreign citizens who had travelled in Zhejiang Province or had a Chinese passport issued from there.
+On 12 February, the government announced entry restrictions for all foreign citizens who had travelled in Zhejiang Province or had a Chinese passport issued from there.

 On 13 February, Wakayama Prefecture confirmed its first case of COVID-19.
 Japan announced its first COVID-19 fatality, a woman in her 80s from Kanagawa Prefecture.
-It was only the third COVID-19 death outside mainland China.
+It was the third COVID-19 death outside mainland China.

-On 14 February, Okinawa Prefecture confirmed its first case of COVID-19.
+On 14 February, Okinawa Prefecture confirmed its first case, followed by Aichi Prefecture on the 15th.

-On 15 February, Aichi Prefecture reported its first case.

-On 19 February, the Japanese government completed testing of the 3,011 passengers on the Diamond Princess.

 On 20 February, Saitama and Fukuoka Prefectures confirmed their first cases of COVID-19.

-On 21 February, Ishikawa Prefecture and Kumamoto Prefecture reported their first cases.
-The Japanese government began disembarking passengers from the Diamond Princess.
+On 21 February, Ishikawa Prefecture and Kumamoto Prefecture reported their first cases, followed by Tochigi Prefecture on 22 February.

-On 22 February, Tochigi Prefecture reported its first case.

 On 23 February, the US State Department raised its travel alert for Japan to level 2 on the four-level advisory scale due to the "sustained community spread" of COVID-19 within the country.

-On 25 February, Nagano and Tokushima Prefectures reported their first cases.
+On 25 February, Nagano and Tokushima Prefectures reported their first cases, followed by Gifu Prefecture on 26 February.

-On 26 February, Gifu Prefecture reported its first case.

-On 27 February, Shinzo Abe requested the closure of all elementary, junior high, and high schools from 2 March to the end of spring vacations in early April.
+On 27 February, Prime Minister Abe requested the closure of all elementary, junior high, and high schools from 2 March to the end of spring vacations in early April.

-On 28 February, Hokkaido Prefecture declared a state of emergency over the coronavirus and requested its residents to refrain from going outside.
+On 28 February, Hokkaido Prefecture declared a state of emergency and asked residents to refrain from going outside.
 Shizuoka Prefecture confirmed its first case of COVID-19 on that same day.
 On 29 February, Miyagi Prefecture, Kochi Prefecture, and Niigata Prefecture confirmed their first cases of COVID-19.